Pushed from Slaviansk, Ukraine rebels barricade Donetsk

 Rebels retreating from Slaviansk, some driving armoured vehicles flying Russian flags, drove 110 km (65 miles) south into Donetsk over the weekend.

-About 1,000 of them held a bellicose rally in the central square on Sunday, and on Monday many were visible on the streets, having established checkpoints to examine the documents of drivers.
+About 1,000 of them held a bellicose rally in the central square on Sunday, and on Monday many were visible on the streets, having established checkpoints to check the documents of drivers.

-Most shops and businesses were still open, but some were shut, and residents spoke of their fear that government forces could soon attack.
+Although most shops and businesses were still open, some were shut, and residents spoke of their fear that government forces could soon attack.

 "The atmosphere is very tense now.
 There is no prospect of a future.
 You go to sleep in alarm and wake up in alarm," said Konstantin, 28, a cook.